Jeep Grand Wagoneer Insurance Rates

 Editorial Guidelines: We are a free online resource for anyone interested in learning more about auto insurance.
 Our goal is to be an objective, third-party resource for everything auto insurance related.
 We update our site regularly, and all content is reviewed by auto insurance experts.

 The average insurance rates for a Jeep Grand Wagoneer are $1,702 a year for full coverage insurance.
-Comprehensive costs approximately $306 a year, collision costs $922, and liability insurance is $338.
-A liability-only policy costs around $394 a year, with high-risk insurance costing around $3,792.
-16-year-old drivers cost the most to insure at $6,304 a year or more.
+Comprehensive insurance costs on average $306, collision insurance costs $922, and liability insurance is estimated at $338.
+Liability-only insurance costs approximately $394 a year, and high-risk driver insurance costs $3,792 or more.
+Teen drivers cost the most to insure at up to $6,304 a year.

 Average premium for full coverage: $1,702